 “It is important to remember that we are a niche technology company and not a huge defense supplier,” Qvam, 59, said.
 “If you select the right products and have leadership in those products, then there is a huge growth potential even in a shrinking market.”

 The Norwegian government has sought opportunities for Kongsberg in the Lockheed Martin Corp.
-(LMT) F-35 jet, the Pentagon’s biggest weapons program.
+(LMT:US) F-35 jet, the Pentagon’s biggest weapons program.
 Norway has invested $700 million to develop a Kongsberg missile that may be used on the fighter jet and plans to spend $300 million more, Bjorn Bjune, vice president for business development at the company’s defense systems unit, said last year.
 The contractor also makes components for the jet’s rudder.

 Norway last month ordered two of the 52 F-35 jets it plans to buy.
 The program will be the largest public procurement in the country’s history, Espen Barth Eide, Norway’s defense minister, has said.